luckyshot/useful-bookmarklets/README.md

 ![screenshot1](https://user-images.githubusercontent.com/141241/201515230-867085e7-aed0-4e62-ade6-c55cd31ac085.png)

-The extension is completely free and privacy-friendly, there are no trackers and it only activates when you click it.
 It's a tiny little extension that I built for myself because I use a ton of bookmarklets on my day to day, and cared to share with everyone hoping it helps you become more productive.

+The extension is completely free and privacy-friendly, there are no trackers and it only activates when you click it, some bookmarklets use other website's services, hover with your mouse on each bookmarklet to learn more.

 New actions/bookmarklets will be added as I come across new ideas, feedback welcome!